rwth-i6/returnn/docs/configuration_reference/optimizer_settings.rst

 ==================

 .. note::
-    To define the update algorithm, there are two different methods.
-One is to set the desired algorithm explicitely, e.g. ``adam = True`` or ``rmsprop = True``.
-The other method is to set the parameter ``optimizer`` and define the type by setting ``class`` in a dictionary.
-Currently available updater are:
+    To define the update algorithm, set the parameter ``optimizer`` to a dictionary and define the type by setting ``class``.

-        - adam
-        - nadam
-        - adadelta
-        - adagrad
-        - rmsprop
+    All available optimizers and their parameters can be found :ref:`here <optimizer>`.
+    Setting the learning rate should not set in the dict, but rather separately.

-    if no updater is specified, SGD is used.
+    If no updater is specified, plain SGD is used.

 accum_grad_multiple_step
     An integer specifying the number of updates to stack the gradient, called "gradient accumulation".

-adam
-    Set to ``True`` to enable adam gradient updating.

 gradient_clip
     Specifiy a gradient clipping threshold.